Leafwing-Studios/fop-rules/docs/character-options/classes/devout.md

 ## Rebuke

 At level 3, you may chastise those who would dare interrupt you during your sacred duties, forcing them to their knees in repentance.
+You gain access to the Rebuke power.
 As a reaction whenever a creature enters your zone of control, you may make a Focus attack against them.
 If you hit, knock them prone, applying one stack of rooted and one stack of pacified.

 ## Respite